PavitSaxena/PavitSaxena/README.md

-- 👋 Hey There , I’m @PavitSaxena
+- 👋 Hey There , I am PavitSaxena
-- 📃 I’m Currently Working In Learning New Skills ..
+- 📃 Currently , I am Working On Learning New Skills ..
-- 🌱 I’m Currently Learning Web Developement..
+- 🌱 Nowadays Learning Web Developement..
 - 😎 Loves Meeting And Interacting New People..

 <!---